 At the end of this article, you will not only have a good understanding of the elite catcher but what it takes to develop one or become one.
-You will also learn about the best program when it comes to incorporating the training from the top 10 training programs for the catcher into your work ethic.
+You will also learn about the best training program for catchers when it comes to incorporating the training from the top 10 training programs for the catcher into your work ethic.

 The Makeup of the Elite Catcher

 This is a challenging topic because everyone has their perspective of what makes an elite catcher.
 I will not try to go off of my opinion but more on my research of the science behind high-performance catchers.

 Here is a study called, Body Type and Performance of Elite Cuban Baseball Players, which defined some elite anthropometric values for Cuban catchers:

 Outfielders and catchers had the lowest bone mass value, while catchers had the highest mean fat mass value, followed by outfielders…

 Tukey’s post hoc test revealed that catchers were significantly more endomorphic than infielders and outfielders, catchers and infielders were significantly more mesomorphic than pitchers, and infielders and pitchers were significantly more ectomorphic than catchers and outfielders…